mythkiven/mkAppleOpenSourceDownload/README.md

 **This repository is a mirror image of the apple opensource website (opensource.apple.com) and contains all opensource code**

 The tarballs directory contains all the compressed backups.
-Since the size is more than 10GB, it is not uploaded.
+Since the size is more than 20GB, it is not uploaded('https://opensource.apple.com/tarballs/').
 If you need all the source code, please contact me.

 eg:
 If you are looking for the source code for dyld-353.2.3, go to the `opensource.apple.com/source/dyld/dyld-353.2.3` directory.

+or Download source code from 'https://opensource.apple.com/tarballs/dyld'

 >The included source code is as follows